ironpeakservices/iron-chart-hugo/README.md

 # see what's holding up the Pod
 % kubectl logs <the-pod-id>

-# try to force redeploy the Chart
+# try to remove and redeploy the Chart
 % make clean build up logs
 ```